hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 ```

 :::todo
 - what is the naming scheme for the CL signatures in p_credential?
-Since the shown JSON is the result of two mixed examples, the signatures for more than the three presented attributes are missung. m_2 ist the link secret...
+Since the shown JSON is the result of two mixed examples, the signatures for more than the three presented attributes are missung. m_2 is the link secret...
 :::

 * `schema_id`: The ID of the [[ref:SCHEMA]] on which the [[ref:CRED_DEF]] for the offered [[ref:Credential]] is based.
 * `cred_def_id`: The ID of the [[ref:CRED_DEF]] on which the [[ref:Credential]] issued is based.
 * `values`: The raw and encoded credential attribute values as JSON (cred_values_json).
-* `signature`: The signature of the whole credential data.
+* `signature`: The signatures of the separately signed attributes
 * `signature_correctness_proof`: The signature correctness proof of the signature for the whole credential data.
+* `rev_reg`: The revocation registry ID of the revocation registry, the issued credentials is assigned.
+* `witness`: Witness information.
+(See Revocation)

 :::todo
 - Add description for remaining keys of json shown above